 When Louis Cagliero, Joe's uncle, passed away, he left his house and the last of the farmland to Joe.
 It turned out to be the perfect place to start a nursery.
 The barn that currently houses all the houseplants and gift items was originally brought to the property in the 1940s from Camp Haan in Riverside, a military training camp during WWII.
 It had been used as a gymnasium at the camp, but like many buildings in these temporary camps, was made to be taken apart and sold at the end of the war.
 That's how the barn came to be here in Hemet.
 When Joe inherited it, the barn was full of old farm equipment and pigeon excrement.
 Needless to say, it took him a couple of years to sort through everything on the property, then he decided on the layout and began construction.

 All the concrete was poured, and the office and restrooms were built.
 During construction, Joe had the help of Swede, an older gentleman of his acquaintance who could operate heavy machinery.
 Swede was quite a character, but a diligent worker.
 His name is carved in the concrete near the shop alongside Joe's.

 Some of the old grape vines that used to line the south-facing side of the barn had to be taken out because they couldn't survive under the shade cloth required for the bedding plants.
 One grape vine of these many remains on the west side of the barn in the parking lot, along with the old Black Mission fig tree.
-The black locusts and the apricot tree that are inside the nursery also date back to when the property was a fully working ranch.
+The black locust trees inside the nursery also date back to when the property was a fully working ranch.

 Cagliero Ranch Nursery is a place where the past is still felt today.